 How Long Does an Existential Crisis Last?

-The Dangerous Side to an Existential Crisis
+The Dangerous Side of an Existential Crisis

-As mentioned above, this type of crisis comes with feelings of anxiety, depression, unease and general unhappiness.
+This type of crisis comes with feelings of anxiety, depression, unease and general unhappiness.
 Other symptoms of this condition are:

-• Obsessive-compulsive thoughts
+- Obsessive-compulsive thoughts

-• Feeling overwhelmed
+- Feeling overwhelmed

-• Having low motivation and energy
+- Having low motivation and energy

-• Feeling alone regardless of the support and relationships you have
+- Feeling alone, regardless of the support and relationships you have

-• Quitting their job and spending all their savings
+- Quitting their job and spending all their savings

-• Dropping hobbies, passions and interests they once loved
+- Dropping hobbies, passions and interests they once loved

-• Isolating from friends and family
+- Isolating from friends and family

-• Neglecting to take care of oneself
+- Neglecting to take care of themselves

-• Losing faith in religion
+- Losing faith in religion

 In severe cases where isolation, anxiety and depression have taken over for a while, individuals may be at risk of harming themselves or turning to substances to cope with their feelings.